-Since 1 January 2011, the determination of the place of jurisdiction in civil proceedings is primarily regulated by the SCCP.
+The determination of the place of jurisdiction in civil proceedings is primarily regulated by the SCCP.
 Jurisdiction for enforcement of monetary claims is regulated by the DCBA.
-Jurisdiction over a dispute entailing international aspects - for example, if either the claimant or defendant has his permanent residence or its registered seat outside Switzerland - is not regulated by the SCCP, but by the PILA, by the applicable 1988 or 2007 Lugano Conventions, and by other international instruments entered into by Switzerland.
+Jurisdiction over a dispute entailing international aspects-for example, if either the claimant or defendant has his permanent residence or his registered seat outside Switzerland-is not regulated by the SCCP, but by the PILA, by the applicable 1988 or 2007 Lugano Conventions, and by other international instruments entered into by Switzerland.
 The jurisdiction provisions of the SCCP are largely similar to the provisions of the 1988/2007 Lugano Conventions and those of the PILA.